jamestiotio/overdue_backend/README.md

 - If more specific error messages are required/needed in the future, follow [this tutorial](https://blog.logrocket.com/json-input-validation-in-rust-web-services/) to setup the JSON input validation properly.

 - Avoid hardcoded path methods for files.

-- Add a favicon image to the `/favicon.ico` route endpoint.

 - Resolve the remaining TODO (add and implement integration tests).